 Needles to say that knowing the city and enjoying its touristic and leisure offer in just one day, even in three, is not easy.
-But, if during your stay, some of the numerous events held during the year are taking place, it is more difficult; but if it is during the summer festival it is even worse – or better, depending of how you look at it.
-This is just a proposal.
+If during your stay, some of the numerous events held during the year are taking place, it is more difficult; but during the summer festivals this can be even worse – or better, depending on the viewpoint.
+This aims to be just a proposal.

 Remember that you have the Tourist Information Office at hand, where you will receive all the information you need about what it is happening in the city during your stay.
 In any case, whether you travel on your own, with your partner, in group or even with children, the experience will be pleasant and, we hope that also unforgettable.